chenchih/TechNote/PythonNote/Advance/FastAPI/Readme.md

 curl -X GET http://127.0.0.1:8000/items/2
 #"orange"
 ```
+<a name="summary-of-route"></a>
 #### 1.4 Summary of Route

 Let me recap the important note here:

-- Route: API route define the paths and methods (like GET, POST, PUT, DELETE) in an API.
-You will use these method to access the endpoint.
+- Route: API route defines the paths and methods (like GET, POST, PUT, DELETE) in an API.
+You will use this method to access the endpoint.
-- Endpoint: it's a specific URL, where client can be access to.
-Just think like server and client, and client need to access server by endpoint.
+- Endpoint: it's a specific URL, where the client can be accessed to.
+Just think like server and client, and the client needs to access the server by endpoint.
 - HTTP Method to access endpoint:
   - Post: matches create_item route, which adds an item to the item list
   - Get: match the list_items route, which retrieves and returns items.
 - Access endpoint:
-  - by inactivate UI :`http://127.0.0.1:8000/` or `http://127.0.0.1:8000/doc`
+  - by inactivate **UI**:`http://127.0.0.1:8000/` or `http://127.0.0.1:8000/doc`
-  - by cli command: `curl -X <http method> http://127.0.0.1:8000/<route>`
+  - by **cli command**: `curl -X <http method> http://127.0.0.1:8000/<route>`
-- path parameter: variable parts of URL PATH that point to a specific resource like ID, used curly braces for example: `/files/{file_path}`
+- **path parameter**: variable parts of URL PATH that point to a specific resource like ID, used curly braces for example: `/files/{file_path}`
-- query parameter: access to endpoint with URL after with `?` or`&` of name value.
+- **query parameter**: access to endpoint with URL after with `?` or`&` of name value.
 For example: `/users?page=2&limit=10`
 - If multiple routes share the same path, FastAPI generally prioritizes routes defined earlier in the code

 ### 2. Error Handling

-In the previous example you can see if I enter a wrong ID it will display `Internal Server Error` which description is not much clear.
+In the previous example, you can see if I enter a wrong ID it will display `Internal Server Error` which description is not much clear.
 We can also write our own error, like below.
 Let modify the `@app.get("/items/{item_id}")`, and also import `HTTPException`

 ```
 from fastapi import FastAPI, HTTPException